Mariah Nielson – architect and curator of J. B. Blunk’s works

 Back in the 1950s, Mariah’s father traveled to Japan on the trail of the Japanese artist Shoji Hamada who he admired so much.
 He returned to California four years later, where he met the surrealist artist Gordon Ford.
 The two men became close friends.
 Ford recognized Blunk’s creativity and invited him to build a house and a studio on 4,000 m2 of land near Inverness.
 What resulted was a unique and never-ending art project ...

 J.B.
 Blunk’s favorite tool was the chainsaw.
-“In the 60s, he became an iconic artist because of the work he did with a chainsaw – no one at that time was making the types of artwork he was,” relates Mariah.
+“In the 60s, he became an iconic artist because of the work he did with a chainsaw – no one at that time was making the types of artwork he was,” recounts Mariah.
 He used the chainsaw for anything and everything, and it was always to hand.
 “He used it very creatively,” says Mariah, “and people began to call him a ‘master of the chainsaw.’”

 The Inverness legacy